Trials of retooled vaccines for variants could take months: U.S. FDA

 The emergence of new, more contagious variants has prompted the U.S. government to step up efforts to track coronavirus mutations and try to keep vaccines and treatments effective against any new variants.

+AstraZeneca Plc, which is running a U.S. trial for its coronavirus vaccine, would be able to quickly adapt to new variants in the laboratory, said Ruud Dobber, company president, North America, in prepared remarks ahead of a U.S. Congressional hearing on Tuesday.

+“It is likely the process from start to finished product would take 8 to 9 months to complete.
+In addition, it will be important to test the effectiveness of the new vaccine against the new variants in a clinical trial,” Dobber said.

-The FDA made the comments as part of a newly updated guidance bit.ly/3pEGUPH for companies making vaccines, tests and therapeutics for COVID-19. (bit.ly/3pEGUPH)
+The FDA made its comments as part of a newly updated guidance bit.ly/3pEGUPH for companies making vaccines, tests and therapeutics for COVID-19. (bit.ly/3pEGUPH)

-As part of its updated guidance, the FDA recommended that vaccine makers test any modified vaccines in both previously unvaccinated people and vaccinated people.
+As part of the updated guidance, the FDA recommended that vaccine makers test any modified vaccines in both unvaccinated and vaccinated people.
 The manufacturers should compare the immune response of a modified vaccine against both the new variant as well as the original virus.

 The FDA also recommended monitoring test subjects’ safety for at least seven days, to support emergency use authorization for modified vaccines.